There are a few techniques to make code more reliable:

 It is a set of functions that are executed independently of the execution.
-Dynamic languages such as python, ruby or JS are more focused on this approach
+Dynamic languages such as python, ruby or JS are more focused on this approach.
+See TDD

 Individual units, modules or functions of the program are tested.
 They are specially effective for side-effect free functions and well designed code.

-Domain behaviours are tested.
+Domain behaviors are tested.
 Behaviour driven development uses this as a premise as well.
 It uses a DSL specifically designed for the purpose of testing.

 The idea is to test bigger sections of the code that follow certain behaviours associated with the Domain.

 Proving correctness of the algorithm with some mathematical framework.
+It requires certain conditions specified in an abstract language.
 Formal proof is easier to do in functional languages due to their closeness to Algebra.

 The quality of the code relies on the structure of it.
 A better structure implies less code or more robust on most scenarios